Smoothed Particle Hydrodynamics Physically Reconsidered -- The Relation to Explicit Large Eddy Simulation and the Issue of Particle Duality: LES: Coarse-grained Dynamics of Subsonic Turbulent Flows

-Although all scales are of significant importance for a holistic view of HIT, based on the work of Bauer \& Springel \cite{Bauer_2012} we can already conclude that classical Lagrangian SPH struggles to directly resolve turbulent small scale dynamics.
-Hence, it seems more convenient to combine SPH with a coarse-grained model, which intrinsically focuses on the turbulent large scales with its inertial range characteristics (Eq. (\ref{eq:HIT_Energy_Scaling})).
-This approach is more likely to be compatible, as the feedback of the smallest scales only has to be modelled and not resolved.
-A coarse-grained model of that kind can be derived by means of a technique from the Non-Equilibrium Molecular Dynamics (NEMD) community \cite{Okraschevski_2021_2}, which was introduced by Hardy in 1982 \cite{Hardy_1982}.
-We will abbreviate it in the following as Hardy theory.
-The key aspect of this theory is that it transfers arbitrary Lagrangian particles into coarse-grained particles by appropriate averaging, satisfying axiomatic conservation properties scale independently \cite{Okraschevski_2021_2}.
+The key aspect of the Hardy theory is that it transfers arbitrary Lagrangian particles into coarse-grained particles by appropriate averaging, satisfying axiomatic conservation properties scale independently.
 The averaging is mathematically accomplished by the introduction of a normalized, symmetrical, positive, and monotonously decaying function $W_h$ with compact support $\textit{supp} \{ W_h \} \subset \mathbb{R}^3$, in short kernel.
 It is assumed that the latter is spherical and its spatial extent is quantified by the scalar index $h \in \mathbb{R}^+$.
 Originally, as depicted in FIG. \ref{fig:01_HardyLES}, the Hardy theory was used to link the dynamics of discrete molecules and individual fluid elements governed by their continuum balance equations, e.g. Navier-Stokes for Newtonian flows.
 Even more important for this work is the fact that the Hardy theory can be generalized to a continuous set of Lagrangian particles as well, i.e. fluid elements (FIG. 2).
-This generalization leads to the governing equations of coarse-grained super fluid elements, which for $h=const$ are completely equivalent to the governing equations of LES \cite{Okraschevski_2021_2}.
+This generalization leads to the governing equations of coarse-grained super fluid elements, which for $h=const$ are completely equivalent to the governing equations of LES.
 The latter represent a deterministic fluid flow model, which inherently focuses on scales above the kernel size and is able to capture the turbulence cascade \cite{Eyink_2018}.
 Thus, we interpret it as a physical description, which matches well with the SPH image for subsonic turbulence provided by Bauer \& Springel \cite{Bauer_2012}.

 Although this LES perspective based on Lagrangian particles requires an additional mathematical effort compared to the common commutable filtering operation \cite{Sagaut_2006}, it reveals a striking similarity between LES and SPH.
 A relation between the latter was already noticed 30 years ago by Bicknell \cite{Bicknell_1991}, but we take the view that our perspective on LES vividly strengthens this point.
 As common feature, both methods perform a coarse-graining of Lagrangian particles by means of a kernel and we will use this property in Sec. \ref{sec:SPH} to argue that SPH can be reinterpreted as a Lagrangian quadrature technique of the governing equations of LES.